Robert Lindsay (Tyrone MP)

-He entered the Irish House of Commons as member for Tyrone in 1729.
+He entered the Irish House of Commons as member for County Tyrone in 1729.
 In 1733 he was appointed a justice of the Court of Common Pleas (Ireland).
 He died in Dublin early in 1743 and was buried there in St Catherine's Church.

 In 1707 he married Elizabeth Singleton, daughter of Edward Singleton of Drogheda and Catherine Newton; her numerous siblings included Henry Singleton, Chief Justice of the Irish Common Pleas, who was also a close friend of Swift.
 They had one surviving daughter Anne, who never married, and a son who died young.
 Loughry passed to Robert's brother John.